ndiego/block-visibility/readme.txt

 **Added**

 * Added rule set functionality to the ACF control.
 This allows you to create OR conditions within the ACF control.
-* Added "rule set" and "rule"0 architecture.
+* Added "rule set" and "rule" architecture.
 * Added notice regarding compatibility issues with the Screen Size control and the Shortcode Block, plus links to a workaround in the Knowledge Base.
 * Added additional Slots for integration Visibility Controls.